Brewers hit 3 HRs, get strong outing from Lauer to down Mets

 The Mets jumped on Lauer immediately.
 Brandon Nimmo led off the game with a triple and scored on Francisco Lindor’s groundout.
 The Mets loaded the bases with two outs, but Lauer struck out James McCann to limit the damage.

-Wong led off with a home run for the Brewers in the bottom half offrookie Tylor Megill (3-6) to even the score.
+Wong led off with a home run for the Brewers in the bottom half against rookie Tylor Megill (3-6) to even the score.
 It was Wong’s ninth career leadoff homer, seven of which have come this season.

+"I thought it was key to jump right back to even there," Counsell said.
+"It puts energy back in the stadium and back in the dugout."

-Milwaukee broke it open in the third against Megill.
-Wong drew a leadoff walk and Adames and Yelich followed with back-to-back home runs to give the Brewers a 4-1 lead.
-It was the first home run for Yelich since a two-homer game on Aug.
+Wong drew a leadoff walk in the third before Adames and Yelich followed with back-to-back home runs to give the Brewers a 4-1 lead.
+It was the first long ball for Yelich since a two-homer game on Aug.
 21. Adames, who has missed time recently due to injury, hadn’t gone deep since Aug.
-18. He has 23 home runs for the season.
+18. He has 23 home runs this season.

 Megill gave up four runs and five hits in four innings.
 He walked four and struck out two.